DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **🔥Service Level Agreements (SLAs)**: companies have SLAs for internal operations (such as how long it takes for the helpdesk to respond to a new ticket), for customers (such as the availability of a public-facing service) and for partner orgs (such as how much support a vendor provides a partner)
     - All SLAs should be reviewed; a company sometimes has an SLA standard that should be applied, when possible, to the service level agreements as part of working with another company
       - this can sometimes take time, as the acquiring company might have to support established SLAs until they expire or are up for renewal
       - The primary place where the minimum-security requirements or SLR for a third-party should be documented is in the contract or service-level agreement (SLA) established with that vendor.
-A business partners agreement (BPA) and interconnection security agreement (ISA) could also be viable answers.
+A business partners agreement (BPA) and (❄️interconnection security agreement (ISA): is a formal declaration of the security stance, risk, and technical requirements of a link between two organizations’ IT infrastructures) could also be viable answers.
   - **🔥Service Level Requirements (SLRs)**: A service-level requirement (SLR) is a statement of the expectations of service and performance from the product or service of a vendor.
 Often, an SLR is provided by the ❄️customer/client prior to the establishment of the service-level agreement (SLA) (which should incorporate the elements of the SLR if the vendor expects the customer to sign the agreement).
   -
 [1.13](#1.13) Establish and maintain a security awareness, education, and training program (OSG-9 Chpt 2)
 - 1.13.1 Methods and techniques to present awareness and training (e.g., social engineering, phishing, security champions, gamification)
   - Before actual training takes place, user security awareness needs to take place; from there, training, or teaching employees to perform their work tasks and to comply with the security policy can begin
+  - 📝Never assume that just because a worker was marked as attending or completing a training event that they actually learned anything or will be changing their behavior.
+  - 📝Event and incident logs should be reviewed for the rate of occurrences of security violations due to employee actions and behaviors to see if there is any noticeable difference in the rate of occurrence or trends of incidents before and after a training presentation.
   - **Training** is teaching employees to perform their work tasks and to comply with the security policy.
 Training is typically hosted by an organization and is targeted to groups of employees with similar job functions.
     - All new employees require some level of training so that they will be able to comply with all standards, guidelines, and procedures mandated by the security policy
     - Training should be mandatory and provided both to new employees and yearly (at a minimum) for ongoing training
     - Program effectiveness evaluation, such as giving a quiz or monitoring security incident rate changes over time, can be used to measure whether the training is beneficial or a waste of time and resources
+    -  quiz or exam immediately after an awareness or training event and a follow-up quiz/exam months later
   - **Education** is a more detailed endeavor in which students/users learn much more than they actually need to know to perform their work tasks
     - Education is most often associated with users pursuing certification or seeking job promotion
   - **Awareness** establishes a common baseline or foundation of security understanding across the entire organization and focuses on key or basic topics and issues related to security that all employees must understand.
 Although it